kjmckinley/quiz/README.md

 ```
 WHEN the user presses the start button
 THEN the timer will start and the question will be displayed
-IF the user selects the correct answer
+WHEN the user selects the correct answer
-THEN the screen will display a breif reason why they where correct.
+THEN the screen will display a breif reason why they where correct and their score goes up.
-IF the user clicks on "next question"
+WHEN the user clicks on "next question"
 THEN the screen will display the next question.
+WHEN the user guesses incorrectly
+THEN the screen will display a brief reason why they were wrong and time is subtracted from them.
 WHEN the user has completed all questions
+THEN the user will be presented with an end screen showing their score.
+WHEN time is up
 THEN the user will be presented with an end screen showing their score.
 ```